trinker/qdap/vignettes/qdap_vignette.md

 </form>
 </div>

-qdap offers a number of word statistics and and scores applied by grouping variable.
+qdap offers a number of word statistics and scores applied by grouping variable.
 Some functions are original to qdap, while others are taken from academic papers.
 Complete references for statistics/scores based on others' work are provided in the <a href="http://cran.r-project.org/web/packages/qdap/qdap.pdf">help manual</a> where appropriate.
 It is assumed that the reader is familiar, or can become acquainted, with the theory and methods for qdap functions based on the work of others.
 For qdap functions that are original to qdap a more robust description of the use and theory is provided.

 <h4 id="readability">Readability Scores</h4>

-Readability scores were originally designed to measure the defficulty of text.
-Scores are generally based on, number of words, syllables, polly-syllables amnd word length.
+Readability scores were originally designed to measure the difficulty of text.
+Scores are generally based on, number of words, syllables, polly-syllables and word length.
 While these scores are not specifically designed for, or tested on, speech, they can be useful indicators of speech complexity.
 The following score examples demonstrate the use of the following readability scores:

 1. <a href="#ari">Automated Readability Index</a>
 2. <a href="#coleman">Coleman Liau</a>